 My experience and portfolio

-I've also worked on open source frontend projects, taught online frontend courses and spoken at coding-related events.
+I've also worked on open source frontend projects, made design/coding tutorial videos, taught online frontend courses and spoken at coding-related events.
 For my open source projects, I've tried to craft the best possible developer UX.
 As a result, my projects have received lots of stars on GitHub.

 ResumeCards is a Markdown based resume generator.
 It looks great on mobile/desktop and can be saved as PDF.
 (January 2015)